Updated Jan 10, 2023

 Over the last 10-15 years, solar panel systems have significantly decreased in cost.
 They are more affordable than ever, but the average cost in North Carolina is still between $12,000 and $25,000.
 However, after various solar incentives, the net cost is lower– around $8,500 to $18,000 (depending on system size).

 No, you can’t get solar for free in North Carolina.
 Various solar leasing programs or power purchase agreements (PPAs) may make their service appear “free,” but that isn’t the case.
 Instead, you are paying for the panels through the lease while not having access to any incentives since you don’t technically own the solar system.

 North Carolina has various solar rebates available to its residents.
-The most significant is the Federal Solar Investment Tax Credit of 26% for residential systems and 30% for businesses.
+The most significant is the Federal Solar Investment Tax Credit of 30% for residential and commercial systems.
 Additionally, North Carolina has a solar property tax exemption and a sales tax exemption for businesses and homeowners.

 Duke Energy, a major utility company, also provides a solar system rebate to North Carolina residents.
 However, the program has limited funding, so you must apply to a waiting list.